metowolf/Meting/README.md

 // If you installed via composer, just use this code to requrie autoloader on the top of your projects. require 'vendor/autoload.php';

-// Else use require file
+// Or require file
 // require 'Meting.php';

+// Using Metowolf namespace
+use Metowolf\Meting;

 // Initialize to netease API
 $API = new Meting('netease');

+// Get data
+$data = $API->format(true)->search('Soldier');

 // Enjoy
-$data = $API->format(true)->search('Soldier');
+echo $data;

 ```

 ## More usage